vboulanger/depict/README.md

 * **Infinitely customizable with Bokeh**

-You want to personalized you graph further?
+You want to personalize you graph further?
 You can use Bokeh glyphs to interact with depict figure and get access to a fine level of granularity.

 # Install